viktorsapozhok/viktorsapozhok.github.io/index.md

 ### [pgcom](https://github.com/viktorsapozhok/pgcom)

-Communication manager for PostgreSQL database, provides a collection of wrappers over Psycopg adapter to simplify the usage of basic SQL operators.
+Communication manager for PostgreSQL database, provides a collection of convenience wrappers over Psycopg adapter to simplify the usage of basic Psycopg methods in conjunction with Pandas DataFrames.

 ### [docker-postgres-influxdb-grafana](https://github.com/viktorsapozhok/docker-postgres-influxdb-grafana)